danielmayost/rustdesk-simple-build/README.md

 In this repository I tried to simplify the process as much as possible so that it is possible to make changes in the code or in the configurations and compile without messing with all the dependencies and things around.

+The only tool that needs to be installed is **Docker**.

+Currently, it only compiles for Windows-x64, which is the most useful.

 ## How it works?
 **The process is divided into two stages:**